 If you want to live like a Londoner for a day, bring a picnic, stop off at the charity shops on the way, and head to Primrose Hill.

-The charity shops in Primrose Hill definitely reflect the wealth of the area.
-In most stores you can find designer pieces aplenty, for a snip of the RRP.
+The charity shops in Primrose Hill definitely reflect the wealth of the area (similarly to the charity shops in areas like Chelsea) In most stores you can find designer pieces aplenty, for a snip of the RRP.
 This is definitely the area to head to if you’re looking for designer pieces at a fraction of the usual cost.